 During the past four decades, as neurological research on the mind has grown, a considerable portion of this research has been devoted to identifying the physiological substrates of various mental states that arise through meditative practices that are derived from Asian meditation traditions.8 Health practitioners have made increasing use of contemplative practices in all aspects of the treatment of disease and disorder.9 Cognitive neuroscientists have examined the impact of meditation on the development of positive emotions such as compassion.10 Physicists have also entered the picture with research on the role of observer on the observed, of sentience on the insentient world, and on the problematic relationships between the ontologies of the Asian meditative traditions and such new paradigms as quantum mechanics and string theory.11 These sources indicate that there is an extensive and serious scientific interest in the investigation of contemplative states of mind and a growing body of research in their methods and effects.
 It is this body of scientific research that will constitute the basis of our proposed concentration.

 In addition to being grounded in the philosophy, psychology, and neuroscience of contemplative experience as a third-person study, the proposed concentration will emphasize the “critical first-person” study that is often found in the musical, dramatic, and visual arts and, to a certain extent, in many laboratory science courses.
 By “critical,” we mean that students would be encouraged to engage directly with these techniques without prior commitment to their efficacy.
 They would then step back and appraise their experiences in order to gain a deeper appreciation of their meaning and significance.
 Students will learn to identify contemplative states of consciousness both as objects and subjects of study and will be able to discuss and explore the nature of such contemplative experiences as mindfulness, concentration, intuition, tranquility, and “flow” as they occur throughout a wide variety of human endeavors such as those represented by the subjects of instruction of our core faculty.
-It is through studying and experiencing the contemplative aspects found in these various disciplines, through critically examining their relevance and significance, and through applying them to their lives that students will discover important dimensions of their natures as human beings.
+It is through studying and experiencing the contemplative aspects found in these various disciplines, through critically examining their relevance and significance, and through applying them to their lives that students will discover important dimensions of their natures as human beings and their engagement with the world around them.
 It is through this dual approach that students will learn how to cultivate the awareness of the present moment that is the heart of contemplative experience and the basis of compassionate action and will be able to understand its scientific basis and philosophical significance.

 No single department or concentration at Brown is broad enough to embrace the various aspects of human endeavor through which contemplative states are attained.
-No single department or concentration at Brown has the breadth of vision to even formulate the questions that must be asked if contemplative states are to be investigated.
+No single department or concentration at Brown has the breadth of vision to even formulate the questions that must be asked if contemplative states are to be systematically investigated.
 And no single department or concentration at Brown encourages the “critical first-person” investigation of the meaning and significance of these contemplative states that has the potential to improve the quality of life for our students and for those to whom they reach out throughout the rest of their lives.

 1.See, for example, my own study on the role of meditation in the origins of the indigenous Chinese religion of Taoism.
 Harold D. Roth,Original Tao: ‘Inward Training’ and the Origins of Chinese Mysticism.
 New York: Columbia University Press, 1999.